Graph Classification with 2D Convolutional Neural Networks: Proposed method

 \underline{Step 1: Graph node embeddings}.
 There is local correlation in the node embedding space.
 In that space, the Euclidean distance between two points is meaningful: it is inversely proportional to the similarity of the two nodes they represent.
-For instance, two neighboring points in the embedding space might be associated with two nodes playing the same structural role (e.g., of flow control), belonging to the same community, or sharing some other common property.\\
+For instance, two neighboring points in the embedding space might be associated with two nodes playing the same structural role (e.g., of flow control), belonging to the same community, or sharing some other common property.

 \underline{Step 2: Alignment and compression with PCA}.
 As state-of-the-art node embedding techniques (such as \texttt{node2vec}) are neural, they are stochastic.
-Dimensions are thus recycled from run to run, which means that a given dimension will not be associated with the same latent concepts across graphs, or across several runs on the same graph.
+Dimensions are recycled from run to run, which means that a given dimension will not be associated with the same latent concepts across graphs, or across several runs on the same graph.
 Therefore, to ensure that the embeddings of all the graphs in the collection are comparable, we apply PCA and retain the first $d \ll D$ principal components (where $D$ is the dimensionality of the original node embedding space).
 PCA also serves an information maximization (compression) purpose.
-Compression is desirable as it greatly reduces the shape of the tensors fed to the CNN (for reasons that will become clear in what follows), and thus complexity, at the expense of a negligible loss in information.\\
+Compression is desirable in terms of complexity, as it greatly reduces the shape of the tensors fed to the CNN (and thus the number of channels, for reasons that will become clear in what follows), at the expense of a negligible information loss.